Abhaypratap0/Hand-Gesture-Presentation-Control/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- [Insert any acknowledgements or credits here, e.g., for libraries, research papers, etc.]